Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 What’s the fine print?

-Florida CDL third party administrator bonds are issued for twelve-month terms and must be renewed annually for as long as the licensee wishes to administer commercial driver license tests.
+Florida CDL third-party administrator bonds are issued for 12-month terms and must be renewed annually for as long as the licensee wishes to administer commercial driver license tests.
 At the time of renewal, a continuation certificate must be provided to the obligee and can be obtained by contacting the licensee’s surety provider.

-Getting bonded is fast and easy when you work with the experts at SuretyBonds.com.
+Getting bonded is fast and easy when you work with the specialists at SuretyBonds.com.
 Get bonded now!